What is a city, if not a natural anti-melancholical?

 I recall that, months ago, when I told Kelley and Clarke and Hunter Sidney about the Furthest South, Hunter Sidney had idly wondered what a Furthest North might look like.
 I am inclined now to think that it might look like this.
 A confused and unfinished old man in an extremity of pain.
 An ice man.

-The North Pole may or may not have been reached for the first time in 1909 by Commander (later Rear Admiral) William Peary of the US Navy.
+The North Pole may or may not have been reached for the first time in 1909 by Commander (later Rear Admiral) Robert Peary of the US Navy.

 Shortly before Peary’s attempt, rival explorer Frederick A. Cook returned from the Arctic claiming to have reached the Pole with two Inuit men, Aphellah and Etukishook in April of 1908.
 His claim was initially given credence, but subsequently rejected when he was unable to provide detailed navigational records, and in the light of contradictory accounts given by his companions.